A complete financial checklist to kick off the New Year

 Refine your budget

-The new year is the perfect time to review your budget and make tweaks for the next 12 months.
-Go through every line of your budget to make sure you are getting the most out of your money.
-No line item should be safe from scrutiny.
+Once you have your goals in place, the next step is to review your spending habits and find ways to save a little extra.
+Go through every line of your budget to make sure you’re getting the most out of your money; no line item should be safe from scrutiny.

 Review your will